telefonicaid/iotagent-ul/docs/usermanual.md

 * Type "None" for null

-As a consecuence of the above, note the casting to JSON native format doesn't work for autoprovisioned devices as autprovisioning doesn't allow to provide explicit types for each attribute (all them are considered of default type "string").
+As a consecuence of the above, note the casting to JSON native format doesn't work for autoprovisioned devices as autoprovisioning doesn't allow to provide explicit types for each attribute (all them are considered of default type "string").

 ### Transport Protocol